-Director's or representative's name Other remunerated activities Adviser to the President of Confederación Española de Organizaciones Empresariales (CEOE) MS. FÁTIMA BÁÑEZ GARCÍA President of EY-Sagardoy de Talento e Innovación External adviser to Industrias Cárnicas Loriente Piqueras, S.A.
-(Incarlopsa)
+Director's or representative's name Other remunerated activities MS. FÁTIMA BÁÑEZ GARCÍA Advisor to the President of the Confederación Española de Organizaciones Empresariales (CEOE) - President of the EY-Sagardoy Institute for Talent and Innovation - External advisor of Industrias Cárnicas Loriente Piqueras, S.A.
+(Incarlopsa) MS. TERESA CORZO SANTAMARÍA Dean of the Faculty of Economics and Business Studies of the Universidad Pontificia Comillas (ICAI-ICADE)